 |Max voltage output||3.3 V||3.3 V||3.112 V||3.570 V||2.300 V|

 |Max output value||668||683||517||745||480|

 Please note the following:

-Our code is completely open source (under the MIT license) and available for anyone to modify change, distribute or use.
-While Eduponics Mini supports both MicroPython and Arduino IDE, MicroPython is currently given higher priority.
-This might change in the future and we hope to support more programming languages and environments to meet the needs of our backers.
+Our code is entirely open source (under the MIT license) and available for anyone to modify change, distribute, or use.
+While Eduponics Mini supports both MicroPython and Arduino IDE, MicroPython is currently given a higher priority.
+Arduino Platformio is officially supported as well.